holistudio/holistudio.github.io/about.md

  - How can VR and wearables help identify what people want from their spaces?
  - How can your surrounding environment elegantly adapt to your changing needs?

-Beyond that, I'm always up for using my coding and design skills for any form of storytelling: photography, music, film, graphic design.
+Beyond that, I'm always up for using my coding and design skills for any form of storytelling: data visualization, graphic design, photography, music, film.

 Interested in reaching out?
 Contact me at daniel.bin.lu [at] gmail [dot] com.